 LAW FIRM OF DAVID N. JOLLY

-Following an arrest for DUI in Washington State you probably have many questions.
+Following an arrest for DUI in Washington State you may have many questions.
 Will you go to Jail?
 Will you lose your driver's license?
 Will you need an ignition interlock device?
-Will you need SR 22 insurance?
 Will you need an alcohol evaluation?
 Will you need a lawyer?
 How much do DUI attorneys charge?
-All of the questions are valid and they are all answered on this page.
-This DUI question and answer page will continually evolve as new laws are enacted or as we see Judges, Prosecutors and Probation departments change their practices.
-As always, a detailed discussion with a local criminal defense attorney is strongly advised.
+These questions are answered on this page.

 You must immediately confirm your court date and time.
 Missing court will result in a bench warrant for your arrest.
 Arrive to court early and well dressed.
 Enter a plea of Not Guilty.
 In Whatcom County, Island County and Skagit County, you will likely appear in court within days of your arrest - same is true in Cities such as Bellingham, Everett and Lynnwood.
 You must be completely prepared for court.